RoseCityRobotics/common_platform/docs/source/operations/advanced/custom_controllers.md

 # Custom Controllers

-This guide covers advanced controller configuration and customization for the PARTS Common Robotics Platform.
+This guide covers advanced controller configuration and customization for the RCR Common Robotics Platform.

 ## Overview